-Copies of the application and the complete policy also can be obtained by calling Patient Financial Services at (800) 424-4940 or by sending a request in writing to the Patient Financial Services department.
-These documents are also available in the language of any population consisting of ten percent or more of the community population the hospital serves.
+Copies of the application and the complete policy also can be obtained by calling Patient Financial Services at 800-424-4940 or by sending a request in writing to the Patient Financial Services department.
+These documents are also available in the language of any population consisting of 10 percent or more of the community population the hospital serves.

 Patient Financial Services

-Financial Counselors are available to work with patients in completing financials assistance applications to determine what assistance is available.
-This includes assessing eligibility for Medicaid and Health Insurance Exchange plans.
-Please call (800) 424-6309.
+Financial Counselors are available to work with patients in completing financial assistance applications to determine what assistance is available, which includes assessing eligibility for Medicaid and Health Insurance Exchange plans.
+To speak with a financial counselor, please call 800-424-6309.

 No patient who qualifies for financial assistance will be charged more than the amounts generally billed by the hospital, which are Medicare rates.